Associate in Applied Science (A.A.S.)

 - Rochester Institute of Technology

-As an information technology student, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
-For information on this scholarship, contact a member of the Computing Sciences department or Financial Aid office.
+As an Information Technology student, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
+For information on this scholarship, contact the FLCC Foundation.

 The faculty in the Computing Sciences department brings a wide range of talent along with ample field experience to the classroom.
 Each faculty member specializes in a particular area of the discipline, and continually strives to stay current in that area.
 FLCC is committed to providing you with the most up-to-date programs and courses, and in addition strives to provide you with an excellent education at the certificate and associate degree levels.